 Product Hero is our bi-weekly series to highlight outstanding members of the product management community.
 These industry leaders share tips on processes, team building, how to be a better product manager, and who they are outside of their careers.
-This week our product hero is Cait Porte, VP of Product at Zmags.
+This week our product hero is Cait Porte, SVP of Product Experience at Zmags.

 Chris: Thanks so much for joining us Cait.
 Let’s start with you sharing your current role and responsibilities.